Panther Residency, STAGES

 Courtesy the artist and Merel Noorlander

-The nominee for the Open Call in fall 2023 is the artist Bernadette Laimbauer, who will create an evening for the STAGES format in December at the HALLE FÜR KUNST.
-Laimbauer combines elements of the performing and visual arts, and the medium of performance can contain surprising moments in the familiar.
-Reacting intuitively in the moment also plays an important role in her performances.
-She tries to discover the “humor in the seemingly tragic”.
+The nominee for the open call in fall 2023 is artist Bernadette Laimbauer (*1989 in Gmunden, lives in Mooskirchen), who organized an evening in December at HALLE FÜR KUNST Steiermark for the STAGES format.
+In her performative work, Laimbauer combines elements of the performing and visual arts with the medium of performance, which in her case can include surprising moments in the familiar.
+Intuitive reactions in the moment play just as important a role in her performances as the “humor in the seemingly tragic.”

 Photo: Jan Hasenauer